The Defence TAFE Employment Scheme

-- During 2017 already be studying at a TAFE or similar educational institution in a relevant discipline (engineering/technical or logistics).
+- Having commenced study at a TAFE or similar educational institution in a relevant discipline (engineering/technical or logistics) during 2018.

-- Have successfully completed at least six months of full-time (or part-time equivalent) study towards an accredited qualification in engineering or logistics, and have twelve months of part-time study remaining.
+- Have successfully completed at least six months of full-time (or part-time equivalent) study towards an accredited qualification in engineering or logistics, and have six months (logistics) or twelve months (other disciplines)of part-time study remaining.

 - Meet prescribed